 The following year, the fighting moved to Fort Beausejour, before spreading to other areas in North America, such as New York, Virginia and parts of Canada, and eventually spread to Europe in 1756 where it became the Seven Years’ War.

-The events of the war, as well as the debt that the British government incurred during the war, later paved the way for the American Revolution and both wars greatly affected Massachusetts in the 18th century.
+The events of the war, as well as the debt that the British government incurred during the war, later paved the way for the American Revolution.

 Middlekauf, Robert.
 Washington’s Revolution: The Making of America’s First Leader.
 Vintage Books, 2015.

 Dixon, David.
 Bushy Run Battlefield: Pennsylvania Trail of History Guide.
 Stackpole Books, 2003.

 Fowler, William M. Jr. Empires At War: The French and Indian Struggle for North America.
 Walker & Company, 2005.